JunhaoW3/tp/docs/UserGuide.md

 * `CLIENT_INDEX` refers to the index number of the client shown in the displayed clients list.
 * `REMINDER_INDEX` refers to the index number of the reminder shown in the specified client's displayed reminders list.
 * Both `CLIENT_INDEX` and `REMINDER_INDEX` must be provided.
-* Only one reminder can be deleted at a time.
+* You can only delete one reminder at a time.

 Examples: